What To Wear in Singapore - Things You Must Carry!

 Shorts: The reigning champion of all comfort wear - shorts are easy.
 Go for the cotton or linen options because denim can be irritable, heavy and slightly uncomfortable.

-Cropped trousers: Another great option if you are not a fan of skin show, are cropped trousers or Capri pants.
+Cropped trousers: Another great option to wear in Singapore, if you are not a fan of skin show, are cropped trousers or Capri pants.

 Palazzo Pants: An alternative to harem pants, you can wear these to achieve the same amount of trendiness without having to compromise on comfort.